avigad/mathematics_in_lean_source/source/logic.rst

     end
     -- END

-The left and right brackets,
-which can be entered as ``\<`` and ``\>`` respectively, tell Lean to put together the given data using whatever construction is appropriate
+The left and right angle brackets, which can be entered as ``\<`` and ``\>`` respectively, tell Lean to put together the given data using whatever construction is appropriate